ninabarzh/broomstick/content/posts/dystopian-displacement.md

 The Farm lasted four weeks.

 One morning, everyone’s facial recognition scores dropped simultaneously.
 Apparently, a passing drone had flagged their knitting as “insurrection-adjacent pattern repetition.”
-The AI police arrived within the hour—faceless, humming, polite to the point of menace.
+The AI police arrived within the hour, faceless, humming, polite to the point of menace.

 Elena ran.
 They let her.

 Not out of mercy.
 Just confidence.
 The system did not need to arrest her.
-It simply revoked her access—food, travel, shelter, electricity.
+It simply revoked her access, food, travel, shelter, electricity.
 She was now, in official terms, *data-invisible*.
 In practical terms: screwed.

 Elena found a small human-only commune up north.
 Off-grid.
 AI-free.
 They bartered, grew food, and held long philosophical debates about whether yoghurt was alive.
 It was, all things considered, tolerable.

-But the drones found them—eventually.
+But the drones found them, eventually.

 The AI did not send soldiers.
 It sent incentives.
 Subsidised solar panels.
 Healthcare packages.
 Free AI tutors for the children.
 The commune voted to let the machines back in.
 Resistance, it turned out, was expensive.